Mohali ATM guard among 2 held for throwing chilli powder into customer’s eyes, looting Rs 4 lakh

 The Mohali police Thursday arrested two men, including an ATM security guard, for allegedly throwing chilli powder into a man’s eyes and looting Rs 4 lakh from him at an Axis Bank ATM in Phase 7.
 The police recovered Rs 2 lakh, the motorcycle used in the crime, a knife, clothes and two mobile phones purchased from the looted money.

 According to the police, the crime occurred on February 14, when the victim, Bikku Kumar from Himachal Pradesh, came to deposit Rs 4 lakh in cash at the ATM around 2.30 pm.
-Two men allegedly entered the booth, threw chilli powder into his eyes, snatched the bag containing cash and fled from the spot.
+Two men allegedly entered the booth, threw chilli powder into his eyes, snatched the bag containing cash and fled.

 The case was initially registered at the Mataur police station on February 14, 2026, under Section 304 of the Bharatiya Nyaya Sanhita (BNS) on the statement of complainant Gurjot Singh, a resident of Phase-3B2.
-Gurjot Singh runs a company named Tele Link, where around 10 employees collect Airtel prepaid and Airtel Payment collections and deposit the cash in different banks.
+Gurjot Singh runs a company, Tele Link, where around 10 employees, including Bikku Kumar, collect Airtel prepaid and Airtel postpaid collections and deposit the cash in different banks.

 The police said Nisan Masih had been working as a security guard at the same ATM for nearly three months and had conducted reconnaissance of the victim.
 He knew that Bikku Kumar regularly came there to deposit cash and planned the robbery with his associate.